confluentinc/tutorials/windowed-top-N/flinksql/README.md

-# Get top (or bottom) 'N' events with Flink SQL
+# Windowed TopN in Flink SQL

-Suppose you some service or product, and you want to see the top uses from an eventstream.
-For example, consider work for a video streaming service like NetFlix or Hulu.
-You want to see the top five movies by max number of views in realtime.
-To do this ranking, you can use a [Top-N query](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/topn/).
+The TopN functionality in Flink SQL is excellent for tracking the top (or bottom) records in an event stream.
+But what if you wanted the top records within distinct time ranges?
+For example, consider you work for a video streaming service like NetFlix or Hulu.
+You need to see the top genre of movies subscribers watch by the hour to make more accurate recommendations.
+To do this ranking by hour, you can use a [Windowed Top-N query](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/window-topn/) and [windowing table-valued functions](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/window-tvf/).

 ## Setup